scalacenter/bloop/docs/build-tools/sbt.md

 ### Source file filters

-sbt's `includeFilter`/`excludeFilter` settings on `unmanagedSources` are honored by the export: a source directory containing filtered content is exported as a sources glob whose excludes mirror the filters.
-How faithful that mirror is depends on the kind of filter:
+sbt's `includeFilter`/`excludeFilter` settings on `unmanagedSources` are honored by the export.
+A source directory is normally exported as a directory, which lets Bloop watch it and pick up new files automatically.
+When a project customizes those filters, its unmanaged source directories are instead exported as the explicit list of files that sbt compiles, so Bloop compiles exactly the same files as sbt — both for files present now and for files the filters would hide later.

-- **Name-based filters** — glob expressions (`"*Excluded.scala"`), `ExactFilter`,
-  `PrefixFilter`/`SuffixFilter`, `ExtensionFilter`, and `||`-combinations of them — are translated into equivalent glob patterns.
-They keep working for files and directories created *after* the export, with no re-export needed.
-This applies to both `excludeFilter` and `includeFilter`, with one difference: a custom `includeFilter` is only translated when it is *entirely* name-based (a partial translation could make Bloop compile less than sbt).
-Hidden files — names starting with a dot — are never compiled by Bloop, regardless of filters.
-- **Predicate filters** — arbitrary functions such as `new SimpleFileFilter(f => f.getAbsolutePath.endsWith("bar.scala"))` — cannot be evaluated
-  against files that do not exist yet.
-The export records the files and directory subtrees the predicate rejects at export time.
-A file created later that the predicate would reject is compiled by Bloop until the next `bloopInstall` (or build re-import in your editor); files meant to be included are always picked up immediately.

-Prefer name-based filters where possible: they are exported exactly.
-Conjunctions and negations (`&&`, `--`) are treated like predicates and exported as an export-time snapshot.
+Because that file list is computed at export time, **adding or removing sources in a project that uses filters requires re-running `bloopInstall`** (or re-importing the build in your editor) for Bloop to see the change; `bloopInstall` prints a warning naming the affected projects.
+Projects whose filters are left at their defaults keep exporting directories and need no re-import.

 ### Enable custom configurations